Let’s stay in touch

 You have successfully localized your app!

 Releasing an app in just one language, in general, will no longer cut it especially if you’re trying to target a global market.
-Localizing your apps will, however, help you attract new users, increase the number of monthly active users (MAU), additional downloads, followed by additional customers, and increased revenue, which is pretty much the end-goal of any mobile app.
+Localizing your apps will, however, help you attract new users, increase the number of monthly active users (MAU), and additional downloads, followed by additional customers, and increased revenue, which is pretty much the end-goal of any mobile app.